Nuclear Regulatory Commission.

 D. Notwithstanding the provisions of 10 CFR 72.212(b)(5), all measures implemented or actions taken in response to this Order shall be maintained until the Commission determines otherwise.

-PSEG's response to Conditions B.1, B.2, C.1, and C.2, above shall be submitted in accordance with 10 CFR 72.4.
+PSEG's responses to Conditions B.1, B.2, C.1, and C.2, shall be submitted in accordance with 10 CFR 72.4.
 In addition, submittals that contain Safeguards Information shall be properly marked and handled in accordance with 10 CFR 73.21.